ccallawa/alyvix_doc/alyvix_designer/designer_interface_overview.rst

 :ref:`Interface Options <alyvix_designer_options>` page.

-The :ref:`Testcase Object <alyvix_designer_testcase>` page provides technical details on how Alyvix files are organized and what they contain.
+The :ref:`Testcase Object <alyvix_designer_testcase>` page provides technical details on how Alyvix Designer files are organized and what they contain.